Shin-da/Shin-da/README.md

 </div>

 ## 🎯 About Me
 A passionate IT graduate who bridges the gap between technology and creativity.
-I specialize in web development while nurturing a deep love for digital art.
+I specialize in web development while nurturing a deep love for art.

 - 🎓 BS Information Technology graduate
 - 💼 Former Developer and AI Prompt Engineer at SP Madrid & Associates
 - 🌱 Currently exploring AI and Machine Learning
-- 🎨 Creating digital art in my free time
+- 🎨 Creating art in my free time
 - 📍 San Pedro City, Philippines

 ## 💻 Tech Stack